Everest base camps: South Base Camp in Nepal

+In March 2024, a new signboard at Everest Base Camp was unveiled, sparking strong reactions from some trekkers and mountaineers who preferred a graffiti coated rock that had long been considered the base of the climb.
+The signboard, located at the iconic base camp, featured updated information and an image of Sir Edmund Hillary and Tenzing Norgay.
+Local authorities removed the signboard in May 2024, a move that is speculated to have been due to unpopularity, although the authorities have stated they wish to eventually reinstate the signboard with additional information and with increased protection to help it withstand seasonal ground movement.

 North Base Camp in Tibet

-A visit to the North Base Camp requires a permit from the Chinese government, on top of the permit required to visit Tibet itself.
-Access to the North Base Camp has been closed to tourists since February 2019.
-Earlier, such permits could be arranged via travel companies in Lhasa as part of a package tour that included hiring a vehicle, driver, and guide.
+A visit to the North Base Camp requires a permit from the Government of the People's Republic of China, on top of the permit required to visit Tibet itself.
+Such permits can be arranged via travel companies in Lhasa as part of a package tour that included hiring a vehicle, driver, and guide.
 The North Base Camp is accessed by vehicle through a 100 km (62 mile) road branching to the South from the Friendship Highway near Shelkar, at the southern foot of the 5220 m high Gyatso La pass.
 The road leads to Rongbuk Monastery, with dramatic views of the north face of Mount Everest.
-From the Rombuk guest house, all tourists were required to take the horse-drawn carriages or small buses managed by the government to limit the traffic in the last stretch of gravel road to a marked hill at 5,200 metres above sea level, just before the climbers' camp.
-It was also possible to trek up from the tourist camp, but only when properly acclimatized.
-The "tourist Base Camp" is located about halfway between Rongbuk Monastery; the actual climbers' Base Camp is at the foot of Rongbuk glacier.
+From the Rombuk guest house, all tourists were required to take the horse-drawn carriages or small buses managed by the government to limit the traffic on the last stretch of gravel road to a marked hill at 5,200 metres above sea level, just before the climbers' camp.